 Definition of data

-The University of Oxford Policy on the Management of Research Data and Records uses the following definition for data:
+The University of Oxford Policy on the Management of Data Supporting Research Outputs uses the following definition for data:

-“the recorded information (regardless of the form or the media in which they may exist) necessary to support or validate a research project’s observations, findings or outputs, or which is required for legal or regulatory compliance“.
+“the recorded information (regardless of the form or the media in which it may exist) necessary to support or validate a research project’s observations, findings or outputs, or which is required for legal or regulatory compliance“.